 Which body styles are cheaper or more expensive to insure?

-When it comes to affordable Kia car insurance, it’s best to stick to vehicles that are designed with families in mind.
-These vehicles are typically loaded with advanced safety features, have smaller engines and are usually driven by parents who have kids in the car, so they tend to drive more carefully, which results in fewer accidents.
+If you’re looking for affordable Kia car insurance, it’s wise to choose vehicles designed with families in mind, such as small SUVs.
+These cars typically come equipped with advanced safety features, have smaller engines and are often driven by parents with children onboard.
+As a result, drivers tend to be more cautious, leading to fewer accidents.

 Cheapest Kia models to insure